Home / Blog / The Correct Way to Fix Software Bugs Fast

 3. Click button Z

 Let’s take another look at the commonly used bug report “The save button is broken”.
-This literally includes no information about what happens and what is supposed to happen instead.
+This includes no information about what happens and what is supposed to happen instead.

 Imagine you or somebody else going over the bugs in one month.
 Do you remember what exactly didn’t work?
 Probably not.
 Will you recognize when that problem happens again?
 Maybe.
 But you’ll have no trail of what was done, what was fixed, and why things went wrong.